 The data below shows the contributions and distributions of a VC fund along with the S&P 500 index value.
 The “index value change” column shows the percentage increase or decrease in the S&P 500 value

-Now we will calculate the Net Asset Value (NAV) at the end of each period.
+At this point, we will calculate the Net Asset Value (NAV) at the end of each period.
 Here we will regard the contributions as positive cash flow and distributions as negative cash flow.
 The logic behind this assumption is that contributions are considered the amount that is invested in the hypothetical stock market index and this determines the net asset value.
-Distributions on the other hand is the amount paid back during the sale of stock index fund which decreases the NAV.
+On the other hand, distributions is the amount paid back during the sale of stock index fund which decreases the NAV.
 For the purpose of calculation, only the last NAV will be taken into the final calculation of LN PME.

 Lastly, we will calculate the net cash flow and find the IRR of Net cash flows.
 The NAV for the last period i.e. Jan 1, 2014 will be the NAV (ICM) we calculated above is 30.

 Here, the fund IRR is 15% and the Long Nickels IRR is 12%.
 Hence the fund gave 3% excess returns compared to S&P 500 index.

 The biggest drawback of LN PME is that a strong out-performance or under-performance can affect the IRR and it can produce a null value.
 For instance, this can be seen in the below table where a strong out-performance has reduced the ICM IRR to zero.